lino-framework/cg/docs/components.rst

     Technical documentation

-        Documentation targeted at :term:`developers <developer>` and motivated :term:`site experts <site expert>`.
+        Documentation written for :term:`developers <developer>` and motivated :term:`site experts <site expert>`.
 Only in English.
 Includes tested source code snippets and part of the :term:`test suite`.

+    End-user documentation

+        Documentation written for :term:`end users <end user>` of a given :term:`Lino application`.

     Test suite